saloni-432/github-profile-finder/README.md

 # github-profile-finder

 A simple website which displays public GitHub repositories of any GitHub user.
-Uses plain HTML, CSS and JavaScript with Bootstrap framework for styling.
+Uses plain HTML, CSS and JavaScript with Bootstrap for styling.
 Hence requires no special setup to run on local!

 ## Features